anoblet/docs/Theme.md

 }
 ```

 Bear in mind, nothing has actually happened yet.
 We have declared a variable, but we have not used it.
-In order to use the custom property, we would need to do this:
+In order to use the custom property, we would need reference it:

 ```css
   .myChildElement {